-BHG Retail REIT is a trust constituted by a deed of trust dated 18 November 2015 (the "Trust Deed") entered between BHG Retail Trust Management Pte Ltd (the "Manager"), as manager of BHG Retail REIT, and DBS Trustee Limited (the "Trustee"), as trustee of BHG Retail REIT.
-The Trust Deed outlines certain circumstances under which the Manager can be removed, including by notice in writing given by the Trustee upon the occurrence of certain events, or by resolution passed by simple majority of unitholder of BHG Retail REIT ("Unitholders") present and voting at a meeting of Unitholders duly convened and held in accordance with the provisions of the Trust Deed.
+BHG Retail REIT (the "REIT") is a trust constituted by a deed of trust dated 18 November 2015 (as amended and supplemented) (the "Trust Deed") entered into between BHG Retail Trust Management Pte.
+Ltd. (the "Manager"), as manager of the REIT, and DBS Trustee Limited (the "Trustee"), as trustee of the REIT.
+The Trust Deed outlines certain circumstances under which the Manager can be removed, including by notice in writing given by the Trustee upon the occurrence of certain events, or by resolution passed by a simple majority of Unitholders of the REIT (the "Unitholders") present and voting at a meeting of the Unitholders duly convened and held in accordance with the provisions of the Trust Deed.

 - Active Asset Management - Driving organic growth and building long-lasting relationships with tenants;

 - Active Asset Enhancement - Implementing enhancement opportunities to enhance cash flow and value of the properties;

 - Acquisition Growth - Achieving portfolio growth through acquisition of quality income producing retail properties; and